rohan843/cybersecurity-notes/README.md

 There are different factors that affect the likelihood of a risk to an organization's assets.
 These include:

 1. **External Risk**: Anything outside an organization that has the potential to harm organizational assets, such as threat actors attempting to gain access to private information.
+2. **Internal Risk**: A current or former employee, vendor, or trusted partner who poses a security risk.
+3. **Legacy Systems**: These are old systems that might not be accounted for or updated, but can still impact assets, such as workstations or old mainframe systems.
+For example, an organization might have an old vending machine that takes credit card payments or a workstation that is still connected to the legacy accounting system.

 **Vulnerability**: A weakness that can be exploited by a threat.
 For example, an outdated firewall, software or application, weak passwords, or unprotected confidential data. _People_ (client, external vendor or employee) can also be considered a vulnerability.
 People's actions can significantly affect an organization's internal network.
 Therefore, maintaining security has to be a united effort.
 This requires training people to act in a secure manner.